MUSIC LESSONS OVERVIEW

 Group lessons however, can be a wonderful introduction to learning music.
 Because of the social nature of group lessons, they can actually be more fun for beginning students than privates, and thus create additional motivation and a greater sense of community than private lessons.
 We have had a number of students take group lessons for years, which can be very effective as long as the skill levels of the students in the same class are evenly matched.
 Additionally, the fees are lower for group lessons, making it a more economical choice.
 Most students taking group lessons however, will eventually move on to private lessons after a few months (or sometimes less) because it’s often difficult to find other students that progress and learn at the exact same pace.

 We have found that for younger children (4-8 years old – sometimes up to 10 years), it is important that they receive parental support and involvement in the first year.
 This is usually crucial for a child beginner to have success playing a new instrument.
 This means sitting with the child at home and helping them practice, or at least getting them started with practice at home and checking back to help if and when they get stuck.
 Even parents with no musical background can help their child practice by sitting in on a lesson to get familiar with materials, or they can observe the tail end of a lesson.
 All of our instructors provide continuous feedback to parents, ensuring success and progress every week.

 Make Up Lessons

 We offer free bi-annual recitals in only the highest quality, top notch local performance auditoriums and venues with excellent acoustics.
-Our traditional recital in Santa Monica features a vintage Steinway Grand Piano for students to perform on.
+Our traditional recital in Santa Monica features a Steinway Grand Piano, as well as the Glendale Public Library Main Auditorium.

 We offer lessons in the greater Los Angeles area to students from the age of 2 – adult.
 We currently have students that are preschool age, and also students who are in their 70’s and 80’s taking lessons with us.